PEERS® – the social skills course our community’s been waiting for!

 - consistently attend the program; and

-I want to help my teen improve socially – what now?
+I want to help my teen/young adult improve socially – what now?

-To help your teen improve their confidence socially and go on to create and maintain more meaningful connections email me email@example.com and leave your number and best time to be contacted and I will call you for a confidential 15-minute phone screen to assess suitability for the program and to answer any questions.
+To help your teen/young adult improve their social confidence and go on to create and maintain more meaningful connections email me email@example.com and I will respond with a brief questionnaire and a link for you to book an appointment for an informal confidential 15-minute phone call to assess suitability for the program and to answer any questions you may have.

-Register interest in the PEERS social skills for teens online program
+Register interest in the PEERS social skills online program

 Dr Laugeson videos